kkensuke/nextjs-blog-tutorial/posts/alias.md

 }
 ```

-`zipen` zips files and encrypts them with a password as `enc.zip`.
+`zipen` zips files and encrypts them with a password into `enc.zip`.
 Use like `zipen file1 file2 dir1`.

 :::note
 `"$@"` is a special variable that expands to all arguments.
 For example, `"$@"` is expanded to `file1 file2 dir1` in the above example.